linneuholanda/p1_navigation/README.md

 ### Dependencies

-Set up your python environment for this project following the instructions bellow.
+Set up your python environment for this project following the instructions below.

 1. Create and activate a new environment with Python 3.6.